 Step 8.
 Remove the Vacuum line from the throttle body by pulling it straight off (or using the same method as in step 7, your choice).

 Step 9.
 Loosen the 2 captive screws (they only loosen and dont come out all the way) from the air box cover using your ratchet, extension, and 10mm socket.
-There is one bolt located on the front and rear of the air box when facing the engine from the front of the car.
+There is one bolt each located on the left and right sides of the air box when facing the engine from the driver side strut area.

 Step 10.
 Lock the air intake hose clamp into the open position.
 Using your long pliers press in the ears of the clamp and slowly let go until the clamp locks in the open positon.

 Step 11.
 Remove the air intake hose, VSV, and air box cover as one assembly and move it to the side.
-Pull the intake hose off of the throttle body and move the air box to the side.
+Pull the intake hose off of the throttle body and move the entire airbox assembly with intake hose to the side.

 Step 12.
 Observe your dirty throttle body.

 Step 13.
 Spray and small amount of throttle cleaner into the closed throttle body.

 Step 14.
 Using your hand open the throttle body valve and spray a small amount of throttle cleaner into the bore.
 Less is more here.

 Step 15.
 Using your toothbrush brush the throttle body inside.
 If it gets dry lightly spray it again.
 Be sure to clean every part you can, include the throttle valve top, bottom, and edge, as well as all top and bottom of the bore.